-- (17) SCAQMD-WIDE DAILY LIMITS means the daily emissions limits applicable to any electricity generating facility consisting of an emissions cap and/or an emissions rate. - (A) EMISSIONS CAP is expressed in pounds of NO_x and calculated as the total daily NO_x emissions in pounds from all boilers at an electricity generating facility. - (B) EMISSIONS RATE is expressed in pounds of NO_x per Megawatt-Hour and calculated as the total daily NO_x emissions in pounds from all boilers at an electricity generating facility, divided by the total daily net electric power generated and/or obtained in Megawatt-Hours from all boilers at an electricity generating facility.
-NO_x emissions during start-ups and shutdowns, up to a maximum of 12 hours for each event, shall not be included in the determination of the emissions rate for an electricity generating facility if five or fewer boilers are in operation during this period. - (18) SHUTDOWN means the time period during which an electric generating unit reduces load ending in a period of zero fuel flow or as otherwise defined in the SCAQMD permit. - (19) SIMPLE CYCLE GAS TURBINE means any stationary combustion turbine that does not recover heat from the combustion turbine exhaust gases to heat water or generate steam. - (1420) START-UP OR SHUTDOWN is any one of the following events: - (A) START-UP is means the time period during which that begins when an boiler electric generating unit is heated to its normal operating temperature range from a cold or ambient temperature, or from a hot standby condition where no net electric power is produced for at least 8 hours begins combusting fuel after a period of zero fuel flow and ends when the electric generating unit generates electricity for sale over the grid for power distribution, or as otherwise defined in the SCAQMD permit. - (B) SHUTDOWN is the time period during which a boiler is allowed to cool from its normal operating temperature range to a cold or ambient temperature, or to a hot standby condition where no net electric power is produced for at least 8 hours. - (21) TUNING means adjusting, optimizing, rebalancing, or other similar operations to an electric generating unit or an associated control device or as otherwise defined in the SCAQMD permit.
-Tuning does not include normal operations to meet load fluctuations.
+- (13) REPLACEMENT UNIT for the purpose of this rule means equipment within an electric power generating system, irrespective of ownership, which permanently replaces boiler capacity existing on July 19, 1991 in the same system in the District, and meets the requirements of Best Available Control Technology (BACT), as determined by the Executive Officer.
+If the replacement unit's electric power output in net megawatts exceeds the permitted net megawatt capacity of the boiler(s) replaced, only the electric power generation and NOx emissions prorated to the permitted net megawatt capacity of the boiler(s) replaced shall be subject to the provisions of this rule. - (13) SCAQMD-WIDE DAILY LIMITS means the daily emissions limits applicable to any electricity generating facility consisting of an emissions cap and/or an emissions rate. - (A) EMISSIONS CAP is expressed in pounds of NOx and calculated as the total daily NOx emissions in pounds from all electric power generating units at an electricity generating facility. - (B) EMISSIONS RATE is expressed in pounds of NOx per Megawatt-Hour and calculated as the total daily NOx emissions in pounds from all electric power generating units at an electricity generating facility, divided by the total daily net electric power generated and/or obtained in Megawatt-Hours from all electric power generating units at an electricity generating facility.
+NOx emissions during start-ups and shutdowns, up to a maximum of 12 hours for each event, shall not be included in the determination of the emissions rate for an electricity generating facility if five or fewer boilers are in operation during this period. - (14) SIMPLE CYCLE GAS TURBINE means any stationary combustion turbine which does not recover heat from the combustion turbine exhaust gases to heat water or generate steam. - (1415) START-UP OR SHUTDOWN is means any one of the following events: - (A) START-UP is the time period during which an boiler electric power generating unit is heated to its normal operating temperature range from a cold or ambient temperature, or from a hot standby condition where no net electric power is produced for at least 8 hours. - (B) SHUTDOWN is the time period during which an boiler electric power generating unit is allowed to cool from its normal operating temperature range to a cold or ambient temperature, or to a hot standby condition where no net electric power is produced for at least 8 hours.

-- (15) USEFUL THERMAL ENERGY means thermal energy used in any industrial or commercial process, or used in any heating or cooling application.
-This shall not include the thermal energy of any condensate returned from the process or application to the cogeneration facility, or any thermal energy used to produce electric power. - (ed) Emissions Limitations Limits
+(15) USEFUL THERMAL ENERGY means thermal energy used in any industrial or commercial process, or used in any heating or cooling application.
+This shall not include the thermal energy of any condensate returned from the process or application to the cogeneration facility, or any thermal energy used to produce electric power.

+(ed) Emissions Limitations